LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 SDL must
 - stop timeout
-- validate the Policy Table Update (`policyFile`) according to Data Dictiona dictionary) statuses of optional, required, or omitted:
+- validate the Policy Table Update (`policyFile`) according to Data Dictionary statuses of optional, required, or omitted:

 1) Validation must reject a policy table update if it include fields with a status of ‘omitted’
 2) Validation must reject a policy table update if it does not include fields with a status of ‘required’